The First Day of Life

 Look at your baby's tiny fingers and toes.
 You'll notice the paper-thin — and sometimes long — nails.

 Your baby's skin may look somewhat red, pink, or purple at first.
 Some babies are born with a white coating called vernix caseosa, which protects their skin from the constant exposure to amniotic fluid in the womb.
 The vernix is washed off with the baby's first bath.
 Other babies are born very wrinkled.
 And some, especially premature babies, have a soft, furry appearance because of lanugo, a fine hair that develops while in the womb.
 Lanugo usually comes off after a week or two.

 Rashes, blotches, or tiny white spots also are common on newborns.
 These usually clear up over the first few days or weeks after birth.
 The doctor will examine your baby within the first 12–24 hours of birth and make sure that any rashes or spots are normal.

 Remember, your baby's appearance will change a lot over the next weeks.
 The limbs will extend, the skin tone will probably change, and the blotches will disappear.

 Right after birth, an Apgar score will evaluate your baby's health.
 This routine test measures a baby's responsiveness and vital signs.
-Five factors are checked: heart rate, breathing, color, activity and muscle tone, and grimace reflex response.
+It checks five things: heart rate, breathing, color, activity and muscle tone, and grimace reflex response.

 Babies get a score of 0–2 in each category, and the five results are combined to get the Apgar score.
 The evaluation is done again at 1 minute and again at 5 minutes.
-This quick and easy test is given mainly to see if a baby needs help breathing.
-A score of 7–10 is generally considered normal.
-If your baby gets this score, no special actions are needed.
-A lower score means some extra help, such as giving the baby oxygen, may be needed.
+This quick and easy test mainly checks to see if a baby needs help breathing.
+Generally, a score of 7–10 means a baby is doing well.
+When a baby gets this score, no special actions are needed.
+A lower score means a baby might need some extra help, such as getting oxygen.